tagezi/sa4lo/README.md

 # sa4lo
-Extension for sensitivity analysis (of economic performance) for LibreOffice
+Macro for sensitivity analysis (the economic indicators) of an investment project for LibreOffice